vbhakta27/Pewlett_Hackard_Employee_Database/README.md

-# Employee Database: A Mystery in Two Parts
+# Pewlett Hackard Employee Database

 ## Background
 I have been tasked to investigate employees of Pewlett Hackard from the 1980s and 1990s.
 All that remain of the database of employees from that period are six CSV files.